 Superseed version exclude can be used to leave out specific version.
 Version number can be input here but also regular expressions can be used to match multiple versions.

-- Remove deployments, supersedencies and retire when latest available.
+- Remove deployments, supersedences and retire when latest available.

-- Remove deployments, supersedencies and retire when latest required.
+- Remove deployments, supersedences and retire when latest required.
+(Default)

 Install process detection (Install Behavior) can be used to check if related processes are in use while trying to install an application.
 Add the executable name and display name to use the feature.
 The feature functions differently depending on what kind of deployment is in use.